 Tyler found the training interesting and not difficult and graduated, as had become normal, at the head of the class.
 He had the petty officer 2nd class rating sewed onto his uniforms and decided to celebrate by going into Memphis to spend some time on Beale Street.
 He would go alone.
 There were few Negroes on the base and none that Tyler found shared common interests.
 None of his white classmate would want to go with him and Tyler didn’t fault them for that.
 Mixed race sailors together on a Memphis street could draw a crowd.

 Tyler wore his dress blue uniform with the new 2nd class rating on the sleeve.
 He caught a navy bus that circulated through the base and then made a run to Memphis.
 The bus was nearly empty and Tyler took a seat behind the bus driver.
 When the bus got to the main gate a marine guard stepped on board and checked the service men’s liberty passes.
 When the marine had finished checking the passes the driver stood up and said, “All you colored folks now have to move to the back of the bus.”
 Tyler was the only Negro on the bus.
-“This needs to change,” he thought.”
-He stood up and moved to the back of the bus, then finished his thought, “some day it will.”
+He stood up and moved to the back of the bus.

 After Tyler completing his training, he was assigned to unit at the Miramar Navy Air Station near San Diego testing high definition radar being developed to detect snorkeling submarines.
 Navy technicians worked with civilian engineers to get the kinks out of the new radar before being deployed for fleet use.